How To Use A Floor Nailer in 7 Easy Steps

 The psi (pound per square inch) could be different for every air compressor according to their stats.

-But you need to select an accurate psi that should be suitable to use with your air compressor.
+But you need to select an accurate PSI that should be suitable to use with your air compressor.
 So, adjust the pressure gauge wisely in this step.

 Step 7- Nailing Down Your Planks